Corporate Ireland starts to cash in on post-bailout rebound

 That came against an improving economic backdrop following Ireland's completion of a European Union/International Monetary Fund bailout, with unemployment falling below the euro zone average, consumer sentiment hitting a near seven-year high and mortgage arrears stabilising.

-"We're probably more confident about the Irish economy than we have been in any time in the last six years, and the last six years have been very tough for us all, for Irish people and for Irish companies," Andrew Langford, chief executive of general insurer FBD (FBD.I), told Reuters.
+"We're probably more confident about the Irish economy than we have been in any time in the last six years, and the last six years have been very tough for us all, for Irish people and for Irish companies," Andrew Langford, chief executive of general insurer FBD, told Reuters.

 "It is still difficult on the ground but there are a number of very encouraging signs.
 It looks like there might be a rise in consumer demand this year which follows six years where it has fallen by a total of 25 percent, an incredible figure."